 When should you book your cruise?

-A feature of Royal Caribbean is that we can check our cruise fare for a lower price and receive the lower price as long as we still have a balance owed.
+A feature of Royal Caribbean is that we can check our cruise fare for a lower price and receive the lower cost as long as we still have a balance owed.
 For this reason, we never pay the total fare until a few days before the final payment cutoff date.

 Ask your cruise line for discounts.